yuempark/pystrat/README.md

 A tool for stratigraphic plotting in Python.

 Under development.
-Not ready for public use yet.
+For now, too crappy for public use.

-Developers:
-* Yuem Park
+## Usage

+* refer to `pyStrat_draft.ipynb` for an example of plotting features.

+Improve the code in anyway you see fit!